o-ponchik/weather-app/README.md

 ## Features
 - 5-day weather forecast for your current location or any location you search for
 - Display of current temperature, humidity, wind speed, and weather condition
+- Convertation of temperature from Celsius to Fahrenheit.
 - Clean and user-friendly interface with intuitive navigation

 ## Technology Stack